CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-openvpn-access-server.md

 * <.11 & >.230 are reserved and not permitted to be used in this pool on the platform.
 * We recommend you allocate this pool using proper CIDR.
 [Cheat Sheets are available online.](//www.aelius.com/njh/subnet_sheet.html)

-[Open a support ticket](../../Support/how-do-i-report-a-support-issue.md) with the CenturyLink Cloud NOC.
+[Open a support ticket](../../Support/how-do-i-report-a-support-issue.md) with the Lumen Cloud NOC.
 You can use the following format:

 ```
 NOC,